The 3 Types of Quality Risk Management Tools and What They Do Best

 Figure 2 – Example of a fishbone diagram

-Similarly, the cause-and-effect matrix is a risk analysis tool that evaluates the relationship between different causal factors and their resulting effect.
-Unlike the fishbone diagram, the matrix method is better suited for assessing problems with multiple causal factors, but it may not illustrate interrelated patterns as effectively.
+Similarly, the cause-and-effect matrix evaluates the relationships between causal factors and their effects.
+While it is well suited for assessing problems involving multiple causal factors, it may not illustrate interrelated patterns as effectively as visual tools.
 Nonetheless, both simple risk analysis tools are important for informing more advanced QRM tools and building an effective quality management system (QMS).
-By using these tools, manufacturers can better identify and manage potential risks throughout the product lifecycle, leading to improved product quality and patient safety.

-The most complex QRM tools are designed to classify the previously identified and characterized risks by assessing their severity, occurrence, and detection (SOD).
-Using the gathered knowledge about every process parameter, correlation, and potential hazard or risk, the first goal is to answer these questions:
+The most complex QRM tools are designed to classify previously identified by assessing their severity, occurrence, and detection (SOD).
+Using the gathered knowledge about each process parameter, correlation, and potential hazard, the goal is to answer these three questions:

 1. How severe is it?